 - Buy With Points - Customers are able to redeem their reward points on a direct point-to-dollar-amount ratio.
 The storefront widget allows them to select how much of a reward they'd like to redeem in real time.
 For example: they could convert 1,259 points into a coupon code for $12.59.

 The widget is your customer's portal to accessing your loyalty program.
 You can customize the look and feel of your loyalty widget to better match your store's colours and branding.

 Here are the ways in which your loyalty widget can be adjusted:

 - Colors - This will adjust the actual color scheme the widget uses on the storefront.
 We recommend matching the "Accent Color" to your store's primary color.
-Once this is selected, you can change the foreground and background colours to find the right match for your site.
+Once this is selected, you can change the foreground and background colors to find the right match for your site.

 - Display Settings - These settings are the overall appearance of where and how the widget will show up on the site: